-What if I/my daughter is pregnant?
+What if I or my daughter is pregnant?

-You/your daughter should make an appointment with a network OB/GYN.
-You/your daughter does not need a referral from your/her primary care provider, nor do you need to check first with Community First.
+You or your daughter should make an appointment with a network OB/GYN.
+You or your daughter do not need a referral from your or her primary care provider, nor do you need to check first with Community First.